jordengerovac/wild-card-game/README.md

 # wild-card-game
-multiplayer WildCardGame similar to crazy eights or Uno created with Java sockets and GUI
+A multiplayer WildCardGame similar to crazy eights or Uno created with Java sockets and GUI.